BILDADMOSES/PROJECT-MULTI/README.md

-Day - Day of week

-Round - Round/Phase of competition

-Venue - place of match

-Result - score of a game

-Squad - team of player

-Opponent - team played against

-Start - In starting lineup

-Pos - Position most commonly played by player

-Min - Minutes played

-Gls - Goals scored/allowed

-Ast - Assists

-PK - Penalty Kicks made

-PKatt - Penalty Kicks attempted

-Sh - Shots Total

-SoT - Shots on Target (exclusive of penalty kicks)

-CrdY - Yellow Cards

-CrdR - Red Cards

-Touches - Number of times player touched the ball

-Tkl - Tackles (Number of players tackled)

-Int - Interceptions

-Blocks - Number of times blocking the ball by standing in its path

-xG - Expected Goals (includes penalty kicks, but not penalty shootouts)

-npxG - Non-Penalty Expected Goals

-xAG - Expected Assisted Goals (xG which follows a pass that assists a shot)

-SCA - Shot Creating Actions (2 offensive actions directly leading to a shot, such as passes, take-ons and drawing fouls.
-A single player can receive credit for multiple actions and also the shot taker)

-GCA - Goal Creating Actions (2 offensive actions directly leading to a goal, such as passes, take-ons and drawing fouls.
-A single player can receive credit for multiple actions and also the shot taker)

-Cmp - Passes Completed

-Att - Passes Attempted

-Cmp% - Pass Completion (pass completion percentage, minimum 30 minutes played per squad game to qualify as a leader)

-PrgP - Progressive Passes (completed passes that moved the ball towards the opponent's goal line at least 10 yards from its furthest point in the last 6 passes, or any completed passes into the penalty area.
-Excludes passes from the defending 40% of the pitch)

-Carries - Number of times the player controlled the ball with their feet

-PrgC - Progressive Carries (carries that move the ball towards the opponent's goal line at least 10 yards from its furthest point in the last 6 passes, or any carry into the penalty area.
-Excludes caaries which end in the defending 50% of the pitch)

-Att - Take-Ons Atttempted (number of attempts to take on defenders while dribbling)

-Succ - Successful Take-Ons (number of defenders taken on successfully, by dribbling past them.
-Unsuccessful take-ons include attempts where the dribbler retained possession but was unable to get past the defender)
+Football Match Prediction Tool

+This project focuses on building a prediction tool for English Premier League (EPL) matches.
+The prediction algorithm emphasizes individual player contributions to their respective teams to adjust odds based on player performance.

+Features
+Day: Day of the week.

+Round: Round or phase of the competition.

+Venue: Place of the match.

+Result: Score of the game.

+Squad: Team of the player.

+Opponent: Team played against.

+Start: In the starting lineup.

+Pos: Position most commonly played by the player.

+Min: Minutes played.

+Gls: Goals scored or allowed.

+Ast: Assists.

+PK: Penalty kicks made.

+PKatt: Penalty kicks attempted.

+Sh: Total shots.

+SoT: Shots on target (exclusive of penalty kicks).

+CrdY: Yellow cards.

+CrdR: Red cards.

+Touches: Number of times the player touched the ball.

+Tkl: Tackles (number of players tackled).

+Int: Interceptions.

+Blocks: Number of times blocking the ball by standing in its path.

+xG: Expected goals (includes penalty kicks but not penalty shootouts).

+npxG: Non-penalty expected goals.

+xAG: Expected assisted goals (xG which follows a pass that assists a shot).

+SCA: Shot creating actions (2 offensive actions directly leading to a shot, such as passes, take-ons, and drawing fouls).

+GCA: Goal creating actions (2 offensive actions directly leading to a goal, such as passes, take-ons, and drawing fouls).

+Cmp: Passes completed.

+Att: Passes attempted.

+Cmp%: Pass completion percentage (minimum 30 minutes played per squad game to qualify as a leader).

+PrgP: Progressive passes (completed passes that moved the ball towards the opponent's goal line at least 10 yards from its furthest point in the last 6 passes, or any completed passes into the penalty area, excludes passes from the defending 40% of the pitch).
+Carries: Number of times the player controlled the ball with their feet.

+PrgC: Progressive carries (carries that move the ball towards the opponent's goal line at least 10 yards from its furthest point in the last 6 passes, or any carry into the penalty area, excludes carries which end in the defending 50% of the pitch).

+Att: Take-ons attempted (number of attempts to take on defenders while dribbling).

+Succ: Successful take-ons (number of defenders taken on successfully, by dribbling past them, unsuccessful take-ons include attempts where the dribbler retained possession but was unable to get past the defender).

 All details provided by Opta